2024 submissions are now closed. Check back in May for our 2025 call for entries.

 Do you require a premiere status for films?

 For Feature films we require a bare minimum of a Boston premiere.
-This means that the film must not publicly screen in Boston (also, to get extra specific: Cambridge, Somerville and/or the Greater Boston region) before BUFF.
-We of course love the honor of hosting World/US/East Coast or New England Premieres.
+This means that the film must not publicly screen in Boston (this includes Cambridge, Somerville and/or the Greater Boston region) before BUFF.
+We of course love the honor of hosting World/North American/US/East Coast, New England, and Massachusetts Premieres.

 Are music videos considered?